Brian Eno: Personal life

 Eno has married twice.
 In March 1967, at the age of 18, Eno married Sarah Grenville.
 The couple had a daughter, Hannah Louise (b.
-1967), before their divorce.
+1967), before their divorce in the 1980s.
 In 1988, Eno married his then-manager Anthea Norman-Taylor.
 They have two daughters, Irial Violet (b.
 1990) and Darla Joy (b.
 1991).

-In an interview with Michael Bonner, published in the May 2020 issue of Uncut, Eno referred to Ray Hearn as his current manager, and also referred to his girlfriend.
+Per a May 2020 interview with Michael Bonner of Uncut referencing his current girlfriend, Eno and Norman-Taylor may have separated or divorced at an unspecified juncture.
+Longtime friend Ray Hearn currently serves as Eno's manager.

-Eno has referred to himself as "kind of an evangelical atheist" but has also professed an interest in religion.
+Raised Catholic, Eno has referred to himself as "kind of an evangelical atheist" but has also professed an interest in religion.
 In 1996, Eno and others started the Long Now Foundation to educate the public about the very long-term future of society and to encourage long-term thinking in the exploration of enduring solutions to global issues.
-In 2005, through the Long Now foundation's Long Bets, he won a $500 bet by challenging someone who predicted a Democrat would be president of the United States in 2005.

 In 1991, Eno appeared on BBC Radio 4's Desert Island Discs.
 His chosen book was Contingency, Irony, and Solidarity by Richard Rorty and his luxury item was a radio telescope.